cablelabs/Streamlined_Onboarding_Demo/README.md

 5. When the client device responds to discovery, the OBT onboards it, leveraging the simple secret provided over the network-layer onboarding.

+The diagram above displays two client devices, a lamp and a light switch.
+Once both client devices are onboarded through this method, a final step of provisioning access between the two so that the switch can operate on the lamp is performed through the OBT.

 ## Inventory of Components

 This implementation of Streamlined Onboarding is made up of a number of